Covid-19 scare at G7 meet after Indian delegates test positive, team self-isolating

 Crime and Courts

-The victims had died after their skulls were smashed by the accused...
+The police investigation revealed that the victims had died after...
 READ MORE

 -